Sunday, January 12, 2025

 Introduction

 Franco Pratesi has an impressive list of publications on the history of the tarot and playing cards generally that goes back to 1986, both in print publications and on various websites, including his own at http://www.naibi.net/.
 However, many of the most important, especially in the last ten years or so, are in Italian only.
 In an effort to make his research more widely available, I have been translating selected essays and notes into English, starting with Google Translate and then correcting it by my understanding of Italian grammar and reference to online dictionaries for the word that fits the context best.
 Even then, I have routinely been going to Franco himself for advice on certain passages, especially in translating old documents, the proportion of which increased dramatically in 2023 and after.
 I have tried to make the English conform as closely as possible to the original Italian, sometimes resulting in awkward transitions in English but which in the development of ideas follow the Italian.
-For safety's sake, any quotations by others of my translations should probably include the original Italian, since I do not guarantee the accuracy of my admittedly amateur work (or the combination of two amateurs).
+For safety's sake, any quotations by others of my translations should probably include the original Italian, since I do not guarantee the accuracy of my admittedly amateur work (or combination of two amateurs).

 At the right of this introduction on the web-page is a list of months and years.
 These are mostly when I posted a particular essay.
 The essays themselves, with only a few exceptions, are arranged in the order in which Franco published them on the internet, going down from later to earlier.
 So for essays dated earlier than those in a given month (when I posted the translation), it is necessary to click on an earlier month, until the desired note is found - or else use the link in this introduction, where I have listed the notes or essays by subject-matter, the subjects arranged more or less by when Franco addressed these subjects, earlier below later.

-For the list on the right in this blog, there are two exceptions to my rule of listing them chronologically in order of publication.
+For the list on the right in this blog, there are three exceptions to my rule of listing them chronologically in order of publication.
 One is a series of articles by Franco originally published in Italian in the The Playing-Card, the journal of the International Playing Card Society.
 They are mostly about 18th century books on how to play minchiate, the game with the expanded tarot deck of 97 cards.
 When I resumed translating his work in 2023 (after he paused his research in 2017), I didn't notice them and didn't leave space for them in the series.
 So they are all together in my postings for June of 2024, along with what seems to have been the last one in that series, a note first published on naibi.net on a book in German containing a chapter on minchiate.

 To get to a particular translation in this blog, click on either the title in English, if underlined, or the link after the title.
-You will notice that the link title sometimes suggests something other than the essay in question.
+You may notice that the url title sometimes suggests something other than the essay in question.
 That is because, forgetting how Google blogs work, I had to occasionally move essays around to keep them in order, and Google doesn't change the link to fit the new title.

-• Information from inventory and other account records in Tuscany (14 entries)
+• Information from inventory and other account records in Tuscany (16 entries)

 Sept.
 30, 2024: Florence 1636 and 1637 - Gambling Accounts of Grand Duke Ferdinand II, originally Firenze 1636 e 1637 - Conti di gioco del granduca Ferdinando II (30.09.2024).
 Found by Franco in the vast Medicea Miscellany, a series of balance sheets, transcribed verbatim (and translated the same way), show considerable sums being spent, but are they by the Grand Duke or others'?